How Much Does Deck Repair Cost?

 Loose or Missing Nails or Screws

 The mysterious force that causes screws and nails to disappear over time also exerts its influence on decks.
 The risk of having stairs, deck boards, or railings that are missing screws is how unstable the area becomes.
 It’s easy to trip on a board that’s not flush with the others, and stairs and railings will grow less stable over time without each necessary screw or nail.
+Replacing these with the best deck screws may help prolong the life of the deck.

 Pest damage can be hard to detect, and it may seem insignificant at first.
 But when left unchecked, pest or termite damage can ruin the structural integrity of even just a portion of a deck until it collapses under the weight of people or objects.